 Emsculpt | Burn Fat and Build Muscle | Denville, NJ

 Emsculpt is the newest non-invasive body contouring treatment.
-It not only helps reduce stubborn fat, but but it alsoalso tones and sculpts muscles at the same time.
+It not only helps reduce stubborn fat, but it also tones and sculpts muscles at the same time.
 This treatment is perfect for patients who want a total body transformation.
 Emsculpt uses state of the art HIFEM energy.
 FDA-cleared and scientifically proven to stimulate muscle contractions, just one 30-minute treatment is the equivalent to 20,000 squats or crunches.
 Emsculpt helps build and tone muscles in a way that isn’t possible through manual exercise alone.
 The treatments result in a slimmer, more defined appearance featuring chiseled abs, lifted buttocks, and defined thighs and upper arms.

 Build muscle and burn fat all at once in Denville, NJ, with Emsculpt treatments.
 You can learn more by scheduling your complimentary consultation now.